-□ No, the project cannot be brought into conformance with DOD guidelines and has not been approved. → Project cannot proceed at this location.
+\square No, the project cannot be brought into conformance with DOD guidelines and has not been approved. \rightarrow Project cannot proceed at this location.

-If mitigation measures have been or will be taken, explain in de measures that must be implemented to mitigate for the impact of the timeline for implementation.
-Based on the response, the review is in compliance with this section.
-Worksheet Summary below.
-Provide any documentation supporting determination.
-Worksheet Summary.
-Compliance Determination Provide a clear description of your determination and a synopsis of the information according to the information of the parties and dates.
-Map panel numbers and dates.
-Names of all consulted parties and relevant consultation dates.
-Names of plans or reports and relevant page numbers.
-Any additional requirements specific to your region.
-Worksheet Summary below.
-Provide any documentation supporting determination.
-Forksheet Summary compliance Determination provide a clear description of your determination and a synopsis of the information assed on, such as: Map panel numbers and dates Names of all consulted parties and relevant consultation dates Names of plans or reports and relevant page numbers Any additional requirements specific to your region Vorksheet Summary compliance Determination rovide a clear description of your determination and a synopsis of the information as a sed on, such as: Map panel numbers and dates Names of all consulted parties and relevant consultation dates Names of plans or reports and relevant page numbers Any additional requirements specific to your region Map panel numbers and dates Names of all consulted parties and relevant consultation dates Names of plans or reports and relevant page numbers Any additional requirements specific to your region ition that it was The NEPAssist Map measurement shows no civilian airports within 2,500 feet of the nilitary airports within 15,000 feet of the project. project and no
+□ Project is not consistent with DOD guidelines, but it has been approved by Certifying Officer or HUD Approving Official.
+Explain approval process: er 211 by 4-byg gardein in detail the proper ad If mitigation measures have been or will be taken, explain in detail the proposimeasures that must be implemented to mitigate for the impact or effect, includ the timeline for implementation. ng → Based on the response, the review is in compliance with this section.
+Continue to the Worksheet Summary below.
+Provide any documentation supporting this determination. e Worksheet Summary Compliance Determination Provide a clear description of your determination and a synopsis of the information that it was based on, such as: • Map panel numbers and dates • Names of all consulted parties and relevant consultation dates • Names of plans or reports and relevant page numbers • Any additional requirements specific to your region The NEPAssist Map measurement shows no civilian airports within 2,500 feet of the project and no military airports within 15,000 feet of the project.
+Are formal compliance steps or mitigation required? ☐ Yes ☑ No